Facebook–Cambridge Analytica data scandal: Russia

+In April 2018, Aleksandr Kogan testified regarding the data harvesting operations of his company, GSR.
+Kogan said his application, "thisisyourdigitallife," collected broad sets of user data, including public profiles, birth dates, location data, and page "likes" from Facebook users and their friends.
+He confirmed that GSR shared this data and other derivatives with Cambridge Analytica.
+A key point of contention during the hearing was the extent of the data access; while Facebook claimed they had denied Kogan's request for the "read_stream" permission (which grants access to users' timeline posts and their private messages), Kogan discussed the mechanics of the data collection which contradicted Facebook's assertions, a discrepancy also noted by the Information Commissioner's Office.
+Kogan also addressed his ties to Russia, stating that he was named on a grant at Saint Petersburg State University to research cyberbullying following a visit in 2013; he maintained that his role was limited to occasional lectures and advice, and when pressed on the potential for state interference, he argued that equating basic science with "spycraft" was a "silly process".

 Brexit

 Cambridge Analytica was allegedly hired as a consultant company for Leave.EU and the UK Independence Party during 2016, as an effort to convince people to support Brexit.
 These rumors were the result of the leaked internal emails that were shared with the British parliament.
 Brittany Kaiser declared that the datasets that Leave.EU used to create databases were provided by Cambridge Analytica.
 These datasets composed of the data obtained from Facebook were said to be work done as an initial job deliverable for them.
 Although Arron Banks, co-founder of Leave.EU, denied any involvement with the company, he later declared "When we said we'd hired Cambridge Analytica, maybe a better choice of words could have been deployed."
 The official investigation by the UK Information Commissioner found that Cambridge Analytica was not involved "beyond some initial enquiries" and the regulator did not identify any "significant breaches" of data protection legislation or privacy or marketing regulations "which met the threshold for formal regulatory action".